SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ```

-## Gateways
+## Child Device Management

 For details and examples, compare [child operations](https://cumulocity.com/api/10.10.0/#tag/Child-operations) section of the documentation.
+The `type` of the root device is recommended to be `Gateway`.

 ### Child Device Types